Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 ### 1.4 Point Lighting

 - Point lighting is light that comes from a positional light source.
-- The light is casted in every direction by the light source.
+- The light is cast in every direction by the light source.
 - Normal vectors are used to render this type of lighting.

 ### 1.5 Spot Lighting